lammps/lammps/doc/src/pair_spica.rst

 as required for the SPICA (formerly called SDK) and the pSPICA Coarse-grained MD parameterization discussed in :ref:`(Shinoda) <Shinoda3>`, :ref:`(DeVane) <DeVane>`, :ref:`(Seo) <Seo>`, and :ref:`(Miyazaki) <Miyazaki>`.
 Rc is the cutoff.
+Summary information on these force fields can be found at https://www.spica-ff.org

 Style *lj/spica/coul/long* computes the adds Coulombic interactions with an additional damping factor applied so it can be used in